Treefrog/Handbook/Manual/WorkFromHome.md

 We are much more efficient if we are all working together face-to-face.
 Treefrog has spent a lot of money, time, and effort trying to make a space where we can all be effective.
 Let us not waste it.

-### Emergency Work From Home
+### Recognizing our Philosophy that Working from Home is not ideal, any Work From Home Must Be Approved in Advance

-If you have a critical reason to stay home to work (you need to look after a litter of new-born ferrets whose mother died in a freak house-cleaning incident, or your gas pipes burst and you need to stay home to let the fire department stand around and smoke), you have a few options involving *not working*:

-1. If you have holiday time, you can take a day off as holiday.
-2. If you do not have holiday time, you can request special permission to not get paid that day *This cannot happen regularly because of [the-cost-of-people](manual/the-cost-of-people.md).
-3. You can make the work up in the evening or on weekends.
-4. You can make very specific arrangements with your Champion to work from home this once.*

-*There needs to be a genuine emergency for this to happen.
-Looking after your dog is not an emergency - It is a life choice.
-If you failed to make good decisions that would allow you to come to work every day, you need to make different life decisions or set up your life so that you can still be a remarkable Frog.

-### Bummed Out

-Every once in a while we feel like staying home because we are bummed out or because we had a disagreement with a fellow Frog or client and do not feel like dealing with it.
-Situations can get complex when so many people work together, and this can make it difficult to be effective.

-If you believe you are suffering from depression, please seek medical help immediately.
-This plagues most of us, especially during the long winter months, and you may need couselling or medication.

-If you need a day off and your Pod can handle the work load in your absence, then take a [vacation](manual/vacation.md) day.
-Take a break.
-We all need a break from time to time.

-Otherwise, gut-up.
-This is not a daycare.
-This is a job, and you should be present for it.
-The definition of a professional is someone who does his or her best work on his or her worst day.

-### Work From Home Because You Would Like To

-Once in a while, if you would like to work from home to accomplish a specific, meaningful, and long-term task, you may work from home if your Champion believes that you can work from home this one time given your work load, under the following conditions:
+Once in a while, if you would like to work from home to accomplish a specific, meaningful, and long-term task, you may work from home if your Manager believes that you can work from home given your work load, under the following conditions:

 1. Consider the implications to your team and projects
-2. Ask permission to do so
+2. Ask permission to do so, it must be approved in advance by your assigned manager/approver
-3. Do not work from home on Mondays or Fridays - it smells like cheating
+3. Can only occur on Tuesdays, Wednesdays or Thursdays.
+Monday and Friday are generally critical days for launching work or closing out deliverables.
-4. Do not work from home two consecutive days in a row
+4. Work from home two consecutive days in a row will not be approved
-5. Stay in communication at all times with your Champion*
+5. Stay in communication at all times with your team, project management and your manager.

-*If at some point you turn off your phone or communication line with your Champion, you are not working.

-Please be cognizant that working from home can easily persuade you from actually working - the pull of dishes, vacuuming, television, coffee, and more, can be too much to bear.
-"All I need to do is a few more loads of laundry, and then I can get back to work" is not acceptable when working from home.

-### Inclement Weather

-In the event that weather conditions are severe and you are unable to safely make it into the office, you may request to work from home.
-Frogs must notify the office prior to the beginning of their schedule and speak with their [Pod-Champion](manual/pod-champion.md).
-At this time, an alternate schedule for the day can be agreed upon.
-If a Frog is working from home, he or she is still required to complete a full day of work and log his or her time into the “FrogWeb” timesheet system.
-In the event that a regular working day is not completed, the non-working portion of the day will be considered vacation time and should be recorded to reflect this.

-When inclement weather occurs, stay safe.
-There is too much paperwork if you die in a horrible snow-ball-related winter death.
-However, realize that Treefrog wants you to [live-close](manual/live-close.md) to the office so that this is not an issue.

-Technically, Frogs should be able to survive the winter without problems.
-There are five known species of freeze-tolerant frogs in North America, including the well-studied wood frog, the Cope’s gray tree frog, the eastern gray tree frog, spring peepers frog, and the western chorus frog.
-In the fall, these frogs bury themselves under the leaves on the forest floor, not deeply enough, however, to escape the icy fingers of Jack Frost.
+### Exceptions for Work From Home that is not Approved in Advance

+We recognize that there may be exceptions for working from home on an emergency basis that cannot be approved in advance

+1. Inclement Weather - We don't want Frogs risking their lives in snow storms coming in to the office, if you live a distance away and safety is a concern please advise your manager and inform others via the 'absent' slack channel.
+2. You have a cold or illness that is contagious, but, you are able to perform at 100%.
+If you are sick, you should be taking a sick day and recovering.
+We don't want contagious people coming into the office and infecting other frogs, however, if you are sick and can't function at the office, you likely can't function at home either.
+Please advise your manager if this is the case and they will agree on your work focus for the day - you should have full availability.

+### Who Approves Work from Home Days?

+1. CEO Approves for Director of Operations, Sales/Account Managerment Team, and Controller
+2. Controller Approves for T-Pod
+3. Director of Operations Approves for PMO, D-Pod, P-Pod, Tri-Pod

+Finally, per the above, working from home should be rare.
+We are a more effective company when we are working together out of our office.
+Any abuse of approved or emergency work from home will be dealt with on an individual basis - it is not a right of employment.